National Undercover Scrutiny Panel

 - Police raids to recover stolen rhino horn, Echo News (Newsquest (Essex) Ltd), 10 September 2013 (accessed 21 March 2015).

-- National Undercover Scrutiny Panel, Terms of Reference, College of Policing, undated (accessed 23 March 2015).
+- National Undercover Scrutiny Panel, Terms of Reference, College of Policing, 2014 (accessed 23 March 2015).
 This document can now be found on the College of Policing's website here, while an earlier draft is available at WhatDoTheyKnow.com

-- Neil Smith, Letter to Peter Salmon, College of Policing, 7 July 2014; produced at WhatDoTheyKnow.com in response to a FOIA request of Peter Salmon.
+- Neil Smith, Letter to Peter Salmon, College of Policing, 7 July 2014 (accessed via WhatDoTheyKnow.com).

-- Rob Beckley, Undercover Meeting Letter, College of Policing, 7 July 2014; produced at WhatDoTheyKnow.com in response to a FOIA request of Peter Salmon).
+- Rob Beckley, Undercover Meeting Letter, College of Policing, 7 July 2014 (accessed via WhatDoTheyKnow.com in response to a FOIA request of Peter Salmon).
 Also available as part of material released to an FOIA request of Alan Wright at WhatDoTheyKnow.com.

 - Apparently there were oversights in the process resulting in him not being informed of future meetings.